Pecnut/course-intro-to-cpp/README.md

 ### Step 2: Have a C++ compiler installed and working
 A compiler is a program which takes the text file we have written and turns it into something we can run.
 Compilers do not look like normal programs, with windows and graphics.
 Instead they are run using the command line.
 We will discuss this in class but for now, follow the instructions below, depending on which type of machine you will use.

+**If you have difficulties, come to the pre-class drop-in session.**

 #### Instructions for Mac and Linux
 1. Open Terminal.
 2. Type `c++` and press Enter.